 As many jobs have transitioned from the workplace to residential spaces over the last year, and it looks like hybrid working might be here to stay, many people experienced the need for a home office for the first time in their careers!
 Luckily, a focused workspace within the home is easy to design and create no matter what room conditions and sizes are available.
-Our Leicester Flooring showroom in Asheville, NC is full of eye-catching home office flooring choices that will enhance purpose, focus, and of course, style.
+Our Leicester Flooring showroom in Hendersonville, NC is full of eye-catching home office flooring choices that will enhance purpose, focus, and of course, style.
 Here are a few of the considerations you can weigh when narrowing down the top home office floor options.

 Home Office Location